sgoodluck/sgoodluck.github.io/content/posts/you-really-should-use-debuggers.md

 In this post, we are going to explain why you should use a debugger, what they are, and how to set them up in your favorite editor d'jour (whether that is vscode, neovim, or emacs).

 Why?
-Because I believe that quality matters and that by learning to understanding this incredible tool you'll not only have a better time programming, you'll produce better code which is good for everyone.
+Because I believe that quality matters and that by understanding this incredible tool you'll not only have a better time programming, you'll produce better code which is good for everyone.

 ## Why use a debugger? {#why-use-a-debugger}